Can a Felon Get a Passport?

 • The accused had been proven innocent of the felony charges.

-What Felonies Disqualify You From Getting A U.S. Passport?
+What Disqualifies You From Getting A US Passport?

 A wide range of crimes can be considered felonies, some of which may result in punishment through fines rather than imprisonment.
-The United States federal law specifies certain felonies that can lead to a denial of a passport.
+The United States federal law specifies certain felonies that can lead to a passport denial.

 Please remember that what constitutes a “heinous crime” or “petty crime” can vary from one state or country to another.
 This means that a misdemeanor in the U.S. could be considered a felony in another country.